 Life is Easier with Omnipod

-The primary goal for someone with diabetes, regardless of type, is to see better results in overall glucose management.
+The primary goal for someone with diabetes, regardless of type, is to see better results in overall blood glucose management.
 Along with the freedom from injections, research shows that compared to shots, insulin pump therapy lowers A1C through consistent insulin delivery.

 “It was much easier to transition from injections to a pump,” said Kathleen.
 “I was going low a lot during exercise.”

 Before she started using the Omnipod DASH system, Kathleen’s A1C was 7.5 percent, now it’s around 6.5 percent.
 She’s been able to experience other benefits as well such as weight loss and noticed she uses less insulin as she’s improved her diabetes management.
-She also credits her success with the use of continuous glucose monitoring technology, which helps her make adjustments to how much insulin she may need based on glucose readings at the time.
+She also credits her success with the use of continuous glucose monitoring technology, which helps her make adjustments to how much insulin she may need based on blood glucose readings at the time.

 Professionally, Kathleen is a computer science teacher.
 Managing her diabetes well is important in order for her to perform well for her students.